 Here’s an example of what you could post:

-This worked because for a couple months, Winter Lotus had been extremely active on the reddit subreddit and the community was very aware of them.
+This worked because for a couple of months, Winter Lotus had been extremely active on the Reddit subreddit and the community was very aware of them.

 Below is an example from BeardBrand, who promoted their contest on Reddit and got really good feedback.
 They used Imgur to host their contest image and then posted contest details in the description of the image and in the comment.

 4. Get upvotes from friends, but don’t overdo it.